 Are you tired of chasing someone who is always running away?
 If so, you’re not alone.
 Many people find themselves in relationships with avoidant partners, who are typically afraid of intimacy and commitment.
 But what happens when you stop chasing an avoidant partner?

-When you stop chasing an avoidant, they will initially feel relieved.
+When you stop chasing avoidant, they will initially feel relieved.
 They will have more personal space and freedom to do what they want.
-However, they may miss you over time and regret their decision to push you away.
+However, they may miss you over time, and the fearful avoidant regret their decision to push you away.

 Giving them space and time is essential if you’re serious about getting an avoidant partner back.
 Don’t try to force them into a relationship.
 Instead, focus on improving your own life and being happy on your own.

 They may be more likely to return to you when they see you’re not dependent on them.
 Learn more about what happens when you stop chasing a fearful avoidant.

 If you’re frustrated with your man going cold, losing interest, or pulling away, then this video is a must watch: Click Here To Discover What Men Secretly Want, But They Could Never Tell You.

 Dismissive avoidant attachment style is one of the three main attachment styles in adults, along with secure and anxious-preoccupied.
 It is characterized by a tendency to avoid or dismiss emotional closeness and connection with others.